Though the route uses B roads they are of the white-line-down-the-centre variety with fast traffic but not excessively busy.

 Stage 2, Clacton-on-Sea to Little Oakley (28km) where there is a pub (Ye Olde Cherry Tree) for a brief stop.
 You could eat here if taking the Harwich to Hook of Holland crossing.

-Stage 3, Little Oakley to Harwich (10km) takes you 5km to the Mayflower Pub near the Stena Line ferry terminal and optionally has a detour to the ferry terminal entrance.
-It then does the extra 5km to the Harbour ferry in Harwich Town where we take the 16:10 crossing to Felixstowe.
-It is suggested that individuals book the crossing in advance unless yoyr ride leader has done that.
+Stage 3, Little Oakley to Harwich (10km) takes you 5km to the Mayflower Pub (Premier Inn Brewers Fayre) near the Stena Line ferry terminal and optionally has a detour to the ferry terminal entrance.
+It then does the extra 5km to the Harbour ferry in Harwich Town where you take the 16:10 crossing to Felixstowe.
+It is suggested that individuals book the crossing in advance unless your ride leader has done that.
 The 16:10 crossing is the last one of the day.
-As the first train out of London isn't until 08:30 timing is tight to try for the 15:10 crossing.
+As the first train out of London isn't until 08:38 on a Sunday timing is tight to try for the 15:10 crossing.
+If you make good time the ferry will allow you on an earlier sailing subject to space. https://theharbourferry.co.uk/

 The Day 2 Stages: